Best Position to Sleep with a Stuffy Nose

 • Sleep apnea (1)

 No matter what causes your stuffy nose, staying more upright can help.
-“When a person lies down at night, there is more blood flowing to the head, leading to an increased congestion of the nasal lining,” says David Kim, MD, an otolaryngologist with Torrance Memorial Medical Center in Torrance, California.
+“When a person lies down at night, there is more blood flowing to the head, leading to an increased congestion of blood vessels the nasal lining,” says David Kim, MD, an otolaryngologist with Torrance Memorial Medical Center in Torrance, California.
 (2)

 When nasal passages become inflamed and your sinuses don’t drain properly, it is hard to breathe through your nose.
 Propping your head up on a high pillow can help keep your sinuses more open.
 Or you could try sleeping in a recliner or on an adjustable bed with the head propped higher.
-The idea is to keep your blood flowing down away from your sinuses.
+The idea is to keep your own blood flow flowing down away from your sinuses.

 Humidify Your Environment